bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 Note: if you enable a cookie or FEuser check, then an user cannot vote again, if he had already voted/participated.
 The participant will see his result of a poll/quiz instead of the checkboxes/radio buttons.

+Note: read the chapter "User manual" for more informations about this properties/settings.

 Examples:
 ^^^^^^^^^